 class and identity.
 In addition to stimulating coursework, you'll engage with the

 Our graduate certificate is a great addition to any post-graduate degree or as a standalone program.
 This course of study will deepen your understanding of women, gender, sexuality and diversity.
 The graduate certificate credential is widely recognized by hiring committees in academic and non-academic professions.

-As a student in our program, you'll have plenty of opportunities to interact with the scholarly and activist communities both locally and nationally.
-There are also many outreach projects you can participate in through the Women's Well Being Initiative.
+As a student in our program, you'll interact with the scholar and activist communities both locally and nationally.
+You can also participate in outreach opportunities through the Women's Well-Being Initiative.

-If you're going to study diverse topics, you need diverse minds.
-That's why our faculty have joint appointments in our program and in other departments.
-This helps to build bridges and create a collegial, interdisciplinary and diverse community of scholars and teachers.
+Teaching diverse topics requires diverse minds.
+That's why our faculty have joint appointments in our program and their home departments.
+This helps build academic bridges and creates an interdisciplinary and creative community of scholars and teachers.

 There's a lot to explore when it comes to issues of gender, sexuality, race, class and identity.
-We host the Dr. Mary Baskin Waters Lecture, an annual lecture to explore these topics in depth.
+We host the annual Dr. Mary Baskin Waters Lecture to explore these topics in depth.